jagirl2213/simpleblog/README.md

 A lightweight, self-hosted CMS for blogging, inspired by WordPress but drastically more lightweight.
 Features a modern, responsive UI, flat-file or SQLite storage, and no third-party dependencies by default.

+This project is a minimalist, modular, and accessible PHP-based CMS for blogging.
+Use semantic HTML5, modern CSS, and vanilla JS.
+Prioritize clean, readable, and maintainable code.
+All content is stored in flat files or SQLite for persistence.
+No third-party dependencies unless optional.

 ## Features
 - SEO-optimized, semantic HTML5, Open Graph, clean URLs
 - Mobile-responsive, accessible, and modern UI